mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 Let's start with Step 1:

 ### Step 1: Download trained model
-In this lab we will use sample model provides by SageMaker Neo model.
-Model detects different types of dog breeds.
+In this lab we will use sample model provides by SageMaker Neo model.The model is resnet18, performs general purpose image classification (based on imagenet)
 Model is already converted using SageMaker Neo for Jetson Nano platform.

 Download model from [link](https://mahendra-ml-models.s3.amazonaws.com/resnet18_v1.tar.gz)